ronuma/legends/Videogame/GDD.md

 ---

-_(Note : These sections can safely be skipped if they&#39;re not relevant, or you&#39;d rather go about it another way.
-For most games, at least one of them should be useful.
-But I&#39;ll understand if you don&#39;t want to use them.
-It&#39;ll only hurt my feelings a little bit.)_

-### **Themes**

-1. Forest
-   1. Mood
-      1. Dark, calm, foreboding
-2. Objects
-   1. _Ambient_
-      1. Fireflies
-      2. Beams of moonlight
-      3. Tall grass
-   2. _Interactive_
-      1. Wolves
-      2. Goblins
-      3. Rocks
-3. Castle
-   1. Mood
-      1. Dangerous, tense, active
-   2. Objects
-      1. _Ambient_
-         1. Rodents
-         2. Torches
-         3. Suits of armor
-      2. _Interactive_
-         1. Guards
-         2. Giant rats
-         3. Chests

-_(example)_

 ### **Game Flow**

+1. The player starts in the overworld, and has to find the entrance to the dungeon.
+2. The player talks to the NPC, and gets a quest.
+3. The player gets context about the quest by exploring the overworld.
+4. The player finds keys to open the door to the dungeon.
+5. The player enters the dungeon and can't exit until he has defeated all the enemies.
+The player can stay in the dungeon as long as he wants, but the complexity of the dungeon will increase as time passes.
+6. If the player defeats all the enemies, he can exit the dungeon and go back to the overworld.
+7. If the player dies, he has to restart.
+8. The player can accept a challenge from the boss, and enter the boss fight.
+9. If the player defeats the boss, he wins the game.

-1. Player starts in forest
+10. Player starts in forest
-2. Pond to the left, must move right
+11. Pond to the left, must move right
-3. To the right is a hill, player jumps to traverse it (&quot;jump&quot; taught)
+12. To the right is a hill, player jumps to traverse it (&quot;jump&quot; taught)
-4. Player encounters castle - door&#39;s shut and locked
+13. Player encounters castle - door&#39;s shut and locked
-5. There&#39;s a window within jump height, and a rock on the ground
+14. There&#39;s a window within jump height, and a rock on the ground
-6. Player picks up rock and throws at glass (&quot;throw&quot; taught)
+15. Player picks up rock and throws at glass (&quot;throw&quot; taught)
-7. … etc.
+16. … etc.

 _(example)_